Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Abstract

 \section{Abstract}

-Kernel Quantile Regression (KQR) extends classical quantile regression to nonlinear settings using kernel methods, offering powerful tools for modeling conditional distributions.
-However, its application to large-scale datasets is severely limited by the computational burden of the large, dense kernel matrix and the need to efficiently solve large, often ill-conditioned linear systems.
-Existing state-of-the-art solvers usually struggle with scalability.
-In this paper, we propose a novel and highly efficient two-phase optimization algorithm tailored for large-scale KQR.
-In the first phase, we employ an inexact alternating direction method of multipliers (ADMM) to compute a high-quality warm-start solution.
+Kernel quantile regression (KQR) extends classical quantile regression to nonlinear settings using kernel methods, offering a powerful tool for modeling conditional distributions.
+However, its application to large-scale datasets remains challenging due to two intrinsic difficulties: the nonsmoothness of the quantile check loss and the computational burden imposed by the large, dense kernel matrix.
+Existing state-of-the-art solvers often struggle to handle both challenges simultaneously, leading to limited scalability and high computational cost.
+In this paper, we propose PALM-KQR, a highly efficient two-phase preconditioned augmented Lagrangian method for large-scale KQR.
+In the first phase, an inexact alternating direction method of multipliers (ADMM) is employed to compute a warm-start solution efficiently.
 The second phase refines this solution using an efficient semismooth Newton augmented Lagrangian method (ALM).
-A key innovation of our approach is a specialized preconditioning strategy that leverages low-rank approximations of the kernel matrix to effectively mitigate the ill-conditioning of the linear systems in the Newton steps of the ALM.
-This can significantly accelerate iterative solvers for linear systems.
-Extensive numerical experiments demonstrate that our algorithm substantially outperforms existing state-of-the-art commercial and specialized KQR solvers in terms of speed and scalability.
+Our key innovations include a dual semismooth Newton approach for handling the nonsmooth quantile check loss, and a specialized preconditioning strategy based on low-rank approximations of the kernel matrix, which exploits its structure and mitigates ill-conditioning in the linear systems arising in ALM, thereby significantly accelerating the iterative solvers.
+Extensive numerical experiments demonstrate that PALM-KQR substantially outperforms existing commercial and specialized KQR solvers in both efficiency and scalability.